- 2 Bedrooms

-2 Bedrooms

-    - As soon as your things are all out, perform a walk-through of the rental home to confirm no damage occurred in the course of your stay.
-We advise walking through with the property manager wherever possible (this may not be possible)..
-If the property owner is not available, be sure to take photos of the property to record its condition.
+- When everything is out, perform a walk-through of the rental home to confirm no property damage occurred during your stay.
+We advise walking through with the rental manager whenever feasible (this isn't always the case)..
+If the property owner is not available, ensure that you take photos of the property to record its condition.

 Learn from your Experience